Giveaway to win a £20 gift certificate is open here

 So last week I asked Tobit if he would like me to make a quilt, funnily enough he didn’t say no!

 I fancied making a plus quilt and pulled out my Summersville stash and then realised I might have to apply a fair amount of brain power to make it happen.
-I had a quick search on pinterest for baby quilt with fat quarters and discovered a herringbone quilt tutorial using just 6 fat quarters.
+I had a quick search on pinterest for baby quilt with fat quarters and discovered a herringbone quilt tutorial (link no longer valid – sorry) using just 6 fat quarters.

 I had a rummage through my stash and found this bundle: